dalcorso/thermo_pw/README.md

 NB: This code substitutes the main Makefile, and the files install/makedeps.sh and install/plugins\_makefile of the QE distribution.
 Only after typing make leave\_qe the original files are copied in the QE distribution.
-If you just remove the thermo\_pw directory the files of QE package are not restored and you could have problems to reinstall thermo\_pw.
+If you just remove the thermo\_pw directory the files of the QE package are not restored and you could have problems to reinstall thermo\_pw.

 ## LICENSE